Research

 Project leads: Brenton Zampatti, Jason Thiem

-Fish need to be able to move around rivers – up and down channels as well as sideways onto floodplains – to feed and reproduce.
+Fish need to be able to move around rivers – up and down the river as well as sideways onto floodplains – to feed and reproduce.
 Regulation of river flows can hamper fish movement and reduce their populations.
 This research analysed fish movement over time using satellite trackers and information from otoliths (fish ear bones) and matched this up with corresponding river flows in areas where the fish were moving.
 Golden perch and Murray cod moved more and farther with increasing river discharge, giving them more opportunities to spawn and feed.
 This new knowledge will improve delivery of Commonwealth environmental water for habitat connectivity, fish passage, and maintaining refugia for migrating fish.

 Research report: Regional and inter-regional fish movement responses to river discharge to inform Commonwealth water for the environment (PDF 7.7 MB).